get-convex/workflow/README.md

 - The workflow body is internally a mutation, with each step's return value read from the database on each subsequent step.
-As a result, the limits for a mutation apply and limit the number and size of steps you can perform (including the workflow state overhead).
-There is currently an 8MiB limit imposed on the journal size, to stay well within the mutation bounds.
+As a result, the limits for a mutation apply and limit the number and size of steps you can perform (including the workflow state overhead). **There is currently an 8MiB limit imposed on the journal size**, to stay well within the mutation bounds.
+See tip below for monitoring the journal size and step count during execution.
 See more about mutation limits here: https://docs.convex.dev/production/state/limits#transactions
 - If you need to use side effects like `fetch` or use crypto.subtle, you'll need to do that in a step, not in the workflow definition.